Ontario Society for the Prevention of Cruelty to Animals

 About Ontario Society for the Prevention of Cruelty to Animals:

-Ontario Society for the Prevention of Cruelty to Animals is a 4-star charity.
-It has an above-average results reporting grade and reasonable overhead costs.
+Ontario Society for the Prevention of Cruelty to Animals is a 4-star charity that is financially transparent.
+It has a B+ results reporting grade which is above average.
+For every dollar donated, 68 cents are available to go to the cause.
+This is within Ci’s reasonable range.

 My anchor